 If you are missing a single tooth, several teeth or all teeth, providing you are in reasonable health, you should be a good candidate for dental implants.
 A tiny percentage of the population may not be suitable for implants.
 For instance, if you have inadequate bone tissue, diabetes or cancer, tooth implants may not be possible.
 However, for those with inadequate bone tissue, bone graft may be possible.

 What about going overseas for dental implants?

-We understand that many are attracted to the idea of a cheap dental work performed offshore, particularly if you can grab a holiday at the same time.
+We understand that many are attracted to the idea of a cheap dental work performed offshore in Bali or Thailand, for example, particularly if you can grab a holiday at the same time.
 It’s important to weigh up the risks, though.
 For example:

 - In Australia, we have strictly regulated guidelines and protocols to follow and are only allowed to use the highest quality TGA approved materials.

 - Not all countries require the same standards of education required in Australia.

 - Australian dentists must adhere to stringent infection control protocols.
 We are now seeing a rise in antibiotic-resistant “superbugs” due to people picking up infections after returning from overseas protocols with lesser infection control standards.

 - Things can go wrong – if you’re in Australia, you can return to your dentist within the hour.
 If your dentist is overseas, you’ll have to incur the cost of a return flight and accommodation, as no Australian dentist will be able to remedy your situation here, partly because the dentist may not have compatible materials to those used overseas.

 - If things do go wrong – how much money do you have to rectify the situation and how much time you prepared to lose being sick and away from work?